Nonprofit audits: Checklist, tips, and tools

 1. Financial audit

-One of the most common types of nonprofit audit.
+The financial audit is one of the most common types of nonprofit audits.

-This focuses on the accuracy of financial statements and providing stakeholders with an objective overview of your organization’s financial health and practices.
+It focuses on the accuracy of financial statements and providing stakeholders with an objective overview of your organization’s financial health and practices.s.

 2. Compliance audit